Muriel Rukeyser: Activism, teaching, and writing

+From the end of the war through the period of McCarthyism, Rukeyser was the target of sexist literary and political attacks which affected her career trajectory and publishing opportunities, and the FBI compiled a thick file on her as a suspected Communist.

+Rukeyser taught university classes and led writing workshops for much of her life, but never became a career academic.
+She worked at Sarah Lawrence College, California Labor School, and served as a member of the Board of Directors of the Teachers-Writer's Collective.

 In the 1960s and 1970s, when Rukeyser presided over PEN America, her feminism and opposition to the Vietnam War drew a new generation to her poetry.
 The title poem of her final book, The Gates, is based on her unsuccessful attempt to visit Korean poet Kim Chi-Ha on death row in South Korea.
 In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

-In addition to her poetry, she wrote a fictionalized memoir, The Orgy, plays and screenplays, and translated work by Octavio Paz and Gunnar Ekelöf.
-She also wrote biographies of Josiah Willard Gibbs, Wendell Willkie, and Thomas Hariot.
-Andrea Dworkin worked as her secretary in the early 1970s.
-Also in the 1970s she served on the Advisory Board of the Westbeth Playwrights Feminist Collective, a New York City based theatre group that wrote and produced plays on feminist issues.
+In addition to poetry, she wrote a fictionalized memoir, The Orgy; plays, among them the musical Houdini; and screenplays.
+She also translated work by Octavio Paz and Gunnar Ekelöf.
+She wrote biographies of Josiah Willard Gibbs, Wendell Willkie, and Thomas Hariot.
+In the early 1970s, Andrea Dworkin worked as her secretary.
+Also in the 1970s, Rukeyser served on the Advisory Board of the Westbeth Playwrights Feminist Collective, a New York City-based theatre group that wrote and produced plays on feminist issues.

-Rukeyser died in New York on February 12, 1980, from a stroke, with diabetes as a contributing factor.
-She was 66.

 In other media

 In the television show Supernatural, Metatron the angel quotes an excerpt of Rukeyser's poem "Speed of Darkness": "The Universe is made of stories, not of atoms."

-Jeanette Winterson's novel Gut Symmetries (1997) quotes Rukeyser's poem "King's Mountain".
+Jeanette Winterson's novel Gut Symmetries (1997) quotes Rukeyser's poem "King's Mountain."

-Rukeyser's translation of a poem by Octavio Paz was adapted by Eric Whitacre for his choral composition "Water Night."
+Rukeyser's translation of "Aqua Nocturna," a poem by Octavio Paz, was adapted by Eric Whitacre for his choral composition "Water Night."
 John Adams set one of her texts in his opera Doctor Atomic, and Libby Larsen set the poem "Looking at Each Other" in her choral work Love Songs.

-Writer Marian Evans and composer Chris White are collaborating on a play about Rukeyser, Throat of These Hours, titled after a line in Rukeyser's Speed of Darkness.
+Writer Marian Evans and composer Chris White collaborated on a play about Rukeyser, Throat of These Hours, titled after a line in Rukeyser's Speed of Darkness.

-The JDT: Journal of Narrative Theory, a publication from Eastern Michigan University, dedicated a special issue to Rukeyser in Fall 2013.
+JNT: Journal of Narrative Theory dedicated a special issue to Rukeyser in Fall 2013.